gitsense/smart-ripgrep/README.md

 gsc query --db implicit-todos --filter "has_todo=true" --fields todo_summary
 ```

-### Ask AI
+### Ask Your Agent

-After importing the intelligence layer, start your agent (Claude Code, Codex, etc.) and have it run
+After importing the intelligence layers, start your agent (Claude Code, Codex, etc.) and have it run

 ```
 gsc experts init